GoDzM4TT3O/dotfiles/README.md

 - Terminal config creator: [kitty-cat](https://github.com/adi1090x/kitty-cat)
 - Terminal file manager: `vifm`

 NOTE: I installed Nord Theme and Fira Code for `kitty` using kitty-cat.
 There is no need to install kitty-cat again, as the config is already created.
+Also, to run `kitty`, you need OpenGL 3.3 or newer.

 - Terminal clock: `tty-clock`
 - Bash prompt: [powerline](https://github.com/powerline/powerline)